freeletics/khonshu/docs/codegen/get-started.md

 ## Navigation set up

-Generated destination graphs provide a scoped `DestinationNavigator2`.
-It can be injected directly or delegated to by a screen-specific navigator.
-The existing `DestinationNavigator` remains supported for activity navigation.
-When a scoped `DestinationNavigator` binding is available, generated code uses it for the platform navigation effect; otherwise it uses a default implementation.
+Generated destination graphs provide a `DestinationNavigator2` that is scoped to the destination and aware of its back stack entry.
+It can either be injected directly or be delegated to by a screen specific navigator class.
+See [Navigation](../navigation/get-started.md) for what it does.

+Providing a `DestinationNavigator` binding is optional.
+It is only needed for activity and permission navigation.
+When a `@SingleIn(ExampleRoute::class) @ForScope(ExampleRoute::class)` binding of `DestinationNavigator` exists, the generated code will use it to set up activity navigation by calling `PlatformNavigatorEffect` in the compose UI layer.
+Note that `registerForActivityResult`/`registerForPermissionsResult` still have to be called at construction time of that `DestinationNavigator` subclass.

 ## Sharing objects between screens